augustocristian/retorch-llm-rp/README.md

 # Replication package for *'Exploratory study of the usefulness of LLMs in System testing'*

-This repository contains the replication package of the paper *Exploratory study of the usefulness of LLMs in System testing* published at [TO-DO]
+This repository contains the replication package of the paper *Software System Testing assisted by Large Language Models: An Exploratory Study* published at [TO-DO]

 The replication package comprises the test scripts used to generate the test scenarios and system test code as well